ABCChem convenes in Marrakech

 The Atlantic Basin Conference on Chemistry (ABCChem) took place Dec.
-13-16 in Marrakech, Morocco.
-More than 180 registrants gathered from 32 countries for the event.
+13–16 in Marrakech, Morocco.
+More than 180 registrants gathered from 32 nations for the event.

-It was the second ABCChem conference, which brings together chemists from countries bordering the Atlantic Ocean.
-The first was held in Cancun, Mexico, in 2018.
+It was the second ABCChem, which brings together chemists from countries bordering the Atlantic Ocean.
+The first was held in Cancún, Mexico, in 2018.

-One goal of the conference is to encourage “south-south interactions” across the Atlantic, meaning connecting people from South America and Africa, says Neil Coville of the University of the Witwatersrand, Johannesburg, who was also part of the FASC team of organizers.
+One goal of the conference is to encourage “south-south interactions” across the Atlantic—meaning connecting people from South America and Africa, says Neil Coville of the University of the Witwatersrand and part of the FASC team of organizers.

 Javier García Martínez, president of the International Union of Pure and Applied Chemistry and a chemist at the University of Alicante, gave opening remarks at the first plenary session.
 Speaking later with C&EN, he said, “Many times conferences are about very narrow subjects, and that’s good because there are difficult problems that need our best minds to think deeply about our more challenging problems.”
-In contrast, conferences like ABCChem allow chemists to talk in “a very broad way about chemistry.”
-García Martínez noted that the opening plenary was about chemical education (presented by Melanie Cooper of Michigan State University).
+In contrast, he added, conferences like ABCChem allow chemists to talk in “a very broad way about chemistry.”
+García Martínez noted that the first plenary (presented by Melanie Cooper of Michigan State University) was about chemical education.
 “It set the stage for that kind of thinking about our profession, about the future of our profession, the new generation.
 I thought that was a great opening,” he said.
+García Martínez is a member of C&EN’s advisory board.

 Plenary sessions mirrored the topic areas for symposia throughout the conference.
-Kelly Chibale of the University of Cape Town presented the plenary session on chemistry, biology, and health.
-Teri Odom of Northwestern University presented the plenary session on materials and nanochemistry.
-And Marcio Weber Paixão of the Federal University of São Carlos gave the plenary session on green chemistry.
+Kelly Chibale of the University of Cape Town presented the session on chemistry, biology, and health.
+Teri Odom of Northwestern University presented the plenary on materials and nanochemistry.
+And Márcio Weber Paixão of the Federal University of São Carlos gave the one on green chemistry.

-Angela Wilson, president of the American Chemical Society and a computational chemist at Michigan State University, told C&EN that the conference brought together people from parts of the world that might not often get together to discuss areas that are important to humankind.
+Angela Wilson, 2022 president of the American Chemical Society and a computational chemist at Michigan State University, told C&EN that the conference united people from parts of the world who might not often get together to discuss areas that are important to humankind.
 “Every country comes with a little bit different perspective in terms of the challenges that they face and the solutions that they have begun to put together, so when we come together, I think the solutions are much stronger,” she said.

-ACS, the Canadian Society for Chemistry, the Brazilian Chemical Society, the Mexican Chemical Society, FASC, the South African Chemical Institute, the Latin American Federation of Chemical Societies, and the Moroccan Society of Analytical Chemistry were the organizing societies.
+The organizing societies were ACS, the Canadian Society for Chemistry (CSC), the Brazilian Chemical Society, the Mexican Chemical Society, FASC, the South African Chemical Institute, the Latin American Federation of Chemical Societies, and the Moroccan Society of Analytical Chemistry.

 Join the conversation